i1idan/django-tutorial/README.md

 # django-tutorial

-this is tutorial for ubuntu users specially the ones using asus tinker board or rsapberrpai
+this is tutorial for ubuntu users specially the ones using asus tinker board or raspberrpai